Joel Filani: Professional career

-Pre-draft

 Tennessee Titans

-He was drafted by the Tennessee Titans in the sixth round of the 2007 NFL Draft.
+He was drafted by the Tennessee Titans in the sixth round of the 2007 NFL draft with the 188th overall pick.

 Tampa Bay Buccaneers

 Filani was signed by the Tampa Bay Buccaneers on May 13, 2009.
 He was waived and subsequently placed on injured reserve on August 19.
 Filani was released with an injury settlement the following day.

 Coaching career

 Boise State

 In 2013, Filani began his coaching career at Boise State working as a graduate assistant for the Broncos.

 WSU

 In 2015, Filani was hired by his former coach Mike Leach to become an offensive quality assistant at Washington State University.

 North Texas

 From 2016 to 2018, Filani served as the wide receivers coach for the North Texas Mean Green.

 Texas Tech

 In 2019, he joined the coaching staff of his alma mater where he worked as the wide receivers coach.
 He was not retained after the 2021 season.